ajstarks/openvg/README.md

 	void Fill(unsigned int r, unsigned int g, unsigned int b, VGfloat a) Set the Fill color using RGBA values.

+	void FillLinearGradient(VGfloat x1, VGfloat y1, VGfloat x2, VGfloat y2, VGfloat *stops, int n)
+Set the fill to a linear gradient bounded by (x1, y1) and (x2, y2), using offsets and colors specified in n number of stops

+	void FillRadialGradient(VGfloat cx, VGfloat cy, VGfloat fx VGfloat fy, VGfloat r, VGfloat *stops, int n) Set the fill to a radial gradient centered at (cx, cy) with radius r, and focal point at (fx, ry), using offsets and colors specified in n number of stops

 ### Shapes

 	void Line(VGfloat x1, VGfloat y1, VGfloat x2, VGfloat y2)